PDFs by language

-Hematopoietic growth factors are hormone-like substances that stimulate bone marrow to produce blood cells.
-These substances occur naturally in the body, but scientists have found a way to make them in large amounts.
-This lets patients get larger doses of these growth factors than their body would make.
-Growth factor drugs are usually given by subcutaneous (under the skin) injections (shots).
+Hematopoietic growth factors are hormone-like substances that help bone marrow make new blood cells.
+These substances occur naturally in the body, but scientists have found ways to make large amounts of them in the lab.
+Patients can get these factors in larger doses than would be made by their own body.

 The American Cancer Society medical and editorial content team